-8. In the Camera view, select the element to animate and move it to its first position.
+8. In the Camera view, select the element to animate and move, rotate, scale or skew it so that it is in its proper starting position.

 9. In the Timeline view, go to the frame on which you want to set the second position.